gikKid/DeltaCalendar/README.md

 Custom configuring calendar.

 ## Opportunities
 1. Disabling wekeends and past days.
+Off-time days also would be disabled.
 2. Configuring time range at day and minutes offset.
 3. Show/hide picking years and time.
 4. Dark/light theme.